bluefrg/jira-grafana-json-datasource/README.md

 # Jira Grafana JSON Datasource Plugin
 ### Connect Grafana to Jira Cloud to retrieve metrics on your Jira issues.

-The original intention for this project was to allow me to show a singlestat count of open issues for my team's Service Desk.
+The original intention for this project was to allow me to show a singlestat count of open issues for my team's Jira Service Desk.

 ![Example](https://preview.ibb.co/hD2txU/screenshot_2018_09_23_094255.png)